 Add a maximum of half a teaspoon of honey to a large cup and work it down until you add just 1/4 of a teaspoon.

-Ideally, you should drink your coffee black (or at least unsweetened), but I wasn’t able to do that.
-However, 1/4 of a teaspoon of honey per day is not the end of the world as long as you eat healthy otherwise.
+Ideally, you should drink your coffee black (or at least unsweetened), but I wasn’t able to do that for a long time.

 All I can say is that now, when I try eating something sweet (store-brought), I simply can’t understand how people can do it: everything store-brought is and feels like there’s way too much sugar added.